When Required Jail is Not Required

 The opinion in People v.
 Penoli (1996) 46 Cal.App.4th 298, upheld the judge’s delegation to the probation department of authority to determine what residential treatment program the defendant would be required to complete, and whether or not that program had been successfully completed.
 This despite the fact that the selection of programs in this case ranged from a ten-day detox to two years of intensive treatment.

-Getting a reasonable judge to actually order the program is the key.
+Getting a reasonable judge to understand the mandatory residential rehab credits law and/or actually order the program can be key.

 San Diego DUI Attorney Prosecutor’s Position